Amps

 solid state rectification both seem

-to have been discontinued in the Black/Silver Period, as
+to have been discontinued in the Black/Silver Period.
+Hence these

 which as the label says, was a standard T 'n B 50 Reverb unit incorporated